By Unknown Lamer from Slashdot's backroom-deals-with-intel department

 that have been applied for.
 A cursory glance reveals that<tt>.app</tt> was pretty popular with 13 applications.
 Now begins the seven month objection period

 (but you have to be a large organization to lodge any). angry tapir

 writes in with info on how duplicate applications will be resolved.
 From the article: "The Internet Corporation for Assigned Names and Numbers has released statistics about the applications for new top-level domains — so-called 'dot word' domains along the lines of .web and <tt>.bank</tt> ...
 Two hundred and thirty of the domains proposed by applicants will become the subject of ICANN's dispute resolution process — which involves an attempt among applicants for the same domain to come to a joint arrangement, followed by an auction if that's unsuccessful.
 There were 751 conflicting applications for domains in total, which in many cases are likely to involve generic suffixes like <tt>.secure</tt>."Read Replies (0)

-By timothy from Slashdot's not-sure-why-people-are-so-worked-up-about-it department
+By Soulskill from Slashdot's congress-shall-make-no-law department

-By timothy from Slashdot's yes-I-want-one department
+By Soulskill from Slashdot's no-problem-just-launch-another-one department